adamgligor/adamgligor.github.io/about.md

 ---

 <p class="message">
   Hey there!
-You found my website !
+My name is Adam Gligor and you've found my website !
 </p>

-I'm a software developer professionally.
-In my free time i like fixing and building things, enjoy reading, fitness and learning new things.
+I'm software developer working since the early 2000s on various software systems for different employers.
+I set up this website to publish some information about myself.
+I also write every when i'm in the mood about professional and personal stuff ... i don't use social media.

+## Resume

+ TODO

-## The blog
+## Contact

-I've set up this blog to document the more interesting things I'm undertaking both professionally and as hobby.
+ TODO

 ## Thanks